How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 | Composer | Writes the final reply to the user, pulls calendar data, and confirms slots | Only speaks after receiving clean data from the first two agents. |

 This modular design means if one part fails, the others can still work.
 It also makes debugging easy.
+To avoid hallucinations and achieve deterministic outcome, I also had to create several custom code snippets.

 Solving the Hard Problems